Medallion Architecture: A complete Guide

 What is the Bronze layer?

-The Bronze layer stores data exactly as it arrives from source systems, with no significant transformations applied.
+The Bronze layer stores data exactly as it arrives from the source, without significant transformations.

 Bronze layer characteristics: